binary-manu/arch-ansible/README.md

           - new_package_2

 This approach allows for the maximum flexibility (i.e. to install and configure an additional DE).
-If the package requires X, add the `xorg` role to its dependencies.
+If the package requires X11, add the `xorg` role to its dependencies.

 ## Running the playbook against the installation media